-Mary Ann Gifford: [screaming] You fucking fascist!
-Did you see the film we made of the San Marino jail breakout, demonstrating the rising up of the seminal prisoner class infrastructure?
+Mary Ann Gifford: [screaming] You fuggingfascist!
+Did you see the film we made at the San Marino jail breakout demonstrating the rising up of a seminal prisoner-class infrastructure?

 Great Ahmed Kahn: [fires off his gun through the ceiling] Man, give her the FUCKING overhead clause.
 Let's get back to page twenty-two, number 5, small 'a'.
 Subsidiary rights.